YichenWangs/cubing-sound-release/README.md

 # cubing-sound-release

 This is the source code repo for the paper: [Wang, Y., & Martin, C. (2022).
 Cubing Sound: Designing a NIME for Head-mounted Augmented Reality.
 NIME 2022. https://doi.org/10.21428/92fbeb44.b540aa59](https://nime.pubpub.org/pub/w82of2do/release/1).
+Please use this for the citation.

 It includes three prototypes which are presented in the paper using Microsoft HoloLens 2.